niall-byrne/python-in-a-box/{{cookiecutter.project_slug}}/README.md

 This is most useful for making an IDE like pycharm aware of what's installed in your project.

-> It is still recommended to work inside the container, as you'll have access to the full managed python environment,
+> It is still always recommended to work inside the container, as you'll have access to the full managed python environment,
 > as well as any additional services you are running in containers.

-If you wish to use the cli outside the container for all tasks, [tomll](https://github.com/pelletier/go-toml) and [gitleaks](https://github.com/zricethezav/gitleaks) will also need to be installed, or the [cli.yml](./assets/cli.yml) configuration will need to be customized to remove these commands.
-(Not recommended.)
+The dev CLI sometimes makes calls to binaries that are installed inside the container, as such it's not always practical to use it on your host machine.